Bhardwaj-Arin/Whatsapp-Chat-Analysis/README.md

   message timing (e.g., a reply is a message from a different user within 3 hours of the previous one) rather than actual message-thread data, since WhatsApp exports don't include reply references.

+## 🛠 Troubleshooting: Page Looks Broken When Opened From GitHub

+**Symptom:** you click the live app link from this README (in **Chrome** or **Edge**), and instead of the normal colorful Streamlit app, you get a plain, unstyled page — text with no layout, and little labels like `keyboard_double_arrow_left` where icons should be.

+**This is not a bug in the app.** The app itself works fine — you can prove that by opening the same link directly (paste it into a new tab, or open it in an Incognito window) and it will look completely normal.

+**Why it happens, in plain terms:**

+Modern Chrome and Edge try to make browsing feel faster by secretly "pre-loading" a page in the background *before* you even click a link — just because you hovered near it or the page you're on hints that you're likely to go there next.
+This feature is usually invisible and harmless.

+But this app isn't a simple webpage — it's a live, interactive app that needs to open a real-time connection to fully "wake up" and load its fonts, icons, and layout.
+When Chrome/Edge tries to secretly pre-load it in the background, that wake-up process doesn't always finish properly.
+So when you actually click the link, you land on a half-loaded copy of the page instead of a fresh one — which is why it looks broken.

+(This is also exactly why **Brave** browser doesn't have this problem — Brave blocks this kind of background pre-loading by default for privacy reasons, so it always does a normal, full page load.)

+**How to fix it — pick whichever is easiest for you:**

+1. **Quick fix (works every time, no settings needed):**
+   Once the broken page shows up, press:
+   - **Ctrl + Shift + R** (Windows / Linux), or
+   - **Cmd + Shift + R** (Mac)

+   This forces the browser to throw away the half-loaded page and load a completely fresh one.
+The app will now look correct.

+2. **Permanent fix (stops it from happening again):**
+   Turn off the browser's background pre-loading feature.
+   - **Chrome:** go to `chrome://settings/performance` → find
+     **"Preload pages"** → set it to **"Standard preloading"** or **"No preloading."**
+   - **Edge:** go to `edge://settings/privacy` → find **"Preload pages
+     for faster browsing and searching"** → turn it **off.**

+3. **Simplest workaround:** open the live app link directly in a new tab (copy-paste the URL) instead of clicking it from GitHub, or use Incognito mode, or use Brave — all of these skip the pre-loading behavior entirely and always load the app correctly the first time.